-Candidates and faculty assemble at 9:30 a.m. in various sites (see below) in the Simon Forum and Baldwin Gymnasium.
-Remember that the official call as to whether the ceremony will be indoors or out will be made on Monday, May 10, and communicated to you by email as well as by posting on this website.
-If the ceremony is indoors in the Simon Forum, you will be limited to the seven downpour tickets that came with your announcements.
+Assembly begins at 9:00 a.m. in the sites listed below.
+Enjoy complimentary breakfast brought to you by President Baenninger.
+Students should plan to arrive not later than 9:30.
+Faculty should plan to arrive not later than 9:45.
+Line up begins at 10:00.
+Remember that the official call as to whether the ceremony will be indoors or out will be made on Monday, May 11, and communicated to you by email as well as by posting on this website.
+If this alters assembly sites you will be notified.

-You will be instructed by the faculty Marshalls, and volunteers, to line up in the appropriate order.
-The procession begins at approximately 10:30.
+You will be instructed by the faculty Marshals, and volunteers, to line up in the appropriate order.
+The procession begins at 10:30.

 Associate Marshals – Faculty